microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Update-MgTeamScheduleShift.md

 # Update-MgTeamScheduleShift

 ## SYNOPSIS
-Update the navigation property shifts in teams
+The shifts in the schedule.

 ## SYNTAX